GeeTianLok/egl301-assignment1/README.md

 ### **CLEAR THE DUMMY DATA IN THE NODE MODULE THAT I HAVE ADDED FOR DEMO PURPOSES**

 You can import this module like any other Node.js module.
-(Just place it in a suitable location and import it) It is recommended that you run app.js after reading through it to study its output.
+(Just place it in a suitable location and import it you may call the functions listed below after)

+It is recommended that you run app.js after reading through it to study its output.

 ---